-- This construction produces only ε -transitions, never multiple transitions for an input symbol. - It is possible to remove all e-transitions from an NFA and replace them with multiple transitions for an input symbol, and vice versa.
+- This construction produces only $\epsilon$ -transitions, and never produces multiple transitions for an input symbol. - It is possible to remove all ε-transitions from an NFA and replace them with multiple transitions for an input symbol, and vice versa.

 Construction theorems